FHA Guidelines On Bad Credit With Outstanding Collections

-- Credit Disputes are not allowed during mortgage process.
+- Credit Disputes are not allowed during the mortgage process

 FHA Guidelines On Bad Credit And Bankruptcy

-Bankruptcies will definitely have devastating affects on credit scores.
+Bankruptcies will definitely have devastating effects on credit scores.

-- There are bad credit home loan specialists like myself that can help mortgage loan borrowers with a prior bankruptcy.
+- There are bad credit home loan specialists like myself that can help borrowers with a prior bankruptcy

-- A mortgage lender will not have any problems giving a borrower a mortgage loan approval after the borrower meets the bankruptcy waiting period requirement.
+- Lenders will not have any problems giving a borrower a loan approval after the borrower meets the bankruptcy waiting period requirement

 Qualifying For Mortgage After Foreclosure

-A foreclosure will have devastating affect on credit score just like a bankruptcy.
+A foreclosure will have a devastating effect on credit score just like bankruptcy.

-- A mortgage borrower can qualify to purchase a home with a FHA Loan after meeting the 3 year waiting period after foreclosure.
+- Borrowers can qualify to purchase a home with an FHA Loan after meeting the 3-year waiting period after foreclosure

-- There is a seven year waiting period after recorded date of foreclosure to qualify for Conventional Loans.
+- There is a seven-year waiting period after the recorded date of foreclosure to qualify for Conventional Loans

-- There is a four year waiting period to qualify for conventional loans after recorded date of deed in lieu of foreclosure and/or short sale.
+- There is a four-year waiting period to qualify for conventional loans after the recorded date of deed in lieu of foreclosure and/or short sale

 Qualifying For FHA Loans With Judgments